Southwest Paintings NOT by Teresa Bernard

 A Visual Reference of Oil Paintings by Teresa Bernard

-Oil Paintings Index of artist Teresa BernardBelow is a visual resource index and reference of all my oil paintings.
+Oil Paintings IndexThis is a visual resource index and reference of my oil paintings.
 If you don’t see the artwork you’re looking for here, chances are very likely that it’s not one of mine.
 Of course, this is not an exhaustive list.
 I’ve been painting since my pre-teens, long before the Internet and the creation of this website.
-Unfortunately, I don’t have any photos of those early works, only my memories.
-As a result, some of my paintings are out there that will be appreciated only by those who own them.
+Regrettably, I don’t have any photos of my early works to include in the oil paintings index.

 All paintings are available for purchase unless indicated otherwise.